Attention: Immigrants, innocent children, asylum seekers, and bleeding heart liberals.

 Not to mention, given the extremely low unemployment rate in our country, I assume you’re busy harvesting lettuce in the midday heat today.
 You probably don’t have the time or energy to listen to my nuanced arguments, because them bushels ain’t gonna pick themselves.

 And I’ll even table the idea that illegally crossing the border is a misdemeanor, and seeking asylum is a Congressionally ordained, statutory, completely legal means of entering the United States.
-Hell, I’ll ride the slippery slope with you – irrespective of why they’re coming, we can’t let everyone in without some serious repercussions.
+Hell, I’ll ride the slippery slope with you – irrespective of why they’re coming, we can’t let every one of these immigrants in without some serious repercussions.

 But the question under the current administration isn’t whether we should control immigration.
 It’s how we go about controlling it.